keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 an explicitly loaded file:

 ```
-tar czf /tmp/my-whole-user-space.tar.gz ~ ; rexe valkyries
+➜  ~   tar czf /tmp/my-whole-user-space.tar.gz ~ ; rexe valkyries
 ```

 You might be thinking that creating an alias or a minimal shell script for this open would be a simpler and more natural approach, and I would agree with you.
 However, over time the number of these could become unmanageable, and using Ruby you could build a pretty extensive and well organized library of functionality.
+Moreover, that functionality could be made available to _all_ your Ruby code (for example, by putting it in a gem), and not just command line one liners.

 Defining methods in your loaded files enables you to effectively define a DSL for your command line use.
 You could use different load files for different projects, domains, or contexts, and define aliases or one line scripts to give them meaningful names.
 For example, if I wrote code to work with Ansible and put it in `~/projects/rexe-ansible.rb`, I could define an alias in my startup script: